-Conditions in health claims data are recorded with a diagnosis code, which is standardized according to a system called the International Classification of Diseases (ICD-10-CM).
+Conditions in health claims data are recorded with a diagnosis code, which is standardized according to a system called the

 The researchers analyzed all 1,724 codes in the dataset and identified 69 as being significantly associated with COVID-19.
 These relative odds mean that conditions corresponding to these codes are likely to be attributable to COVID-19 or its treatment.